Quick energy saving tips for SMEs

 Another simple yet effective business energy saving tip is to turn your heating down by one degree.

-You probably won't even notice this tiny difference in temperature, but what you will notice is a saving on your business energy bills as a result.
+You probably won't even notice this tiny temperature difference, but what you will notice is a saving on your business energy bills as a result.
 Just taking your thermostat down a notch is a quick way to start saving fast.
 This one small action only takes seconds to carry out and could potentially slash your heating bills by as much as 10%.

 2. Switch appliances off